 - 1/2 teaspoon pure vanilla extract

 - Prepare the dough: Whisk the warm milk, 2 Tablespoons sugar, and the yeast together in the bowl of your stand mixer fitted with a dough hook or paddle attachment.
-Cover and allow mixture to sit for about 5 minutes or until foamy on top. *If you do not own a mixer, you can do this in a large mixing bowl and in the next step, mix the dough together with a large wooden spoon/rubber spatula.
+Cover and allow mixture to sit for about 5 minutes or until foamy on top. *If you do not own a mixer, you can do this in a large mixing bowl and in the next step, mix the dough together with a large wooden spoon/silicone spatula.
 It will take a bit of arm muscle.
 A hand mixer works, but the sticky dough repeatedly gets stuck in the beaters.
-Mixing by hand with a wooden spoon or rubber spatula is a better choice.*
+Mixing by hand with a wooden spoon or silicone spatula is a better choice.*